 The report of the 18th National Congress of the Communist Party of China clearly stated: “Building a consolidated national defense and a strong army that is commensurate with China’s international status and commensurate with national security and development interests is a strategic task for China’s modernization drive.”
 It is necessary to adhere to the country’s core security needs as the orientation and make overall plans.
 Economic construction and national defense construction, in accordance with the "three-step" strategic concept of national defense and military modernization, step up to complete the dual historical tasks of mechanization and informatization construction, and strive to basically achieve mechanization by 2020, and major progress has been made in informatization construction. "

-By year 2027, which marks the centennial of the founding of the People’s Liberation Army (PLA), China will build a fully modern military, a goal that is in alignment with the national strength and will fulfill the future national defense need, Chinese analysts said 21 October 2020, after the Communiqué of the fifth plenary session of the 19th Central Committee of the Communist Party of China (CPC) set the development goal of the PLA in following years.
-According to the Communiqué of the fifth plenary session of the 19th CPC Central Committee released Thursday, the country’s national defense capabilities and economic strength should be strengthened at the same time and reach the centennial goal of building a modern military by 2027.
+By the year 2027, which marks the centennial of the founding of the People’s Liberation Army (PLA), China will build a fully modern military, a goal that is in alignment with the national strength and will fulfill the future national defense need, Chinese analysts said 21 October 2020, after the Communiqué of the fifth plenary session of the 19th Central Committee of the Communist Party of China (CPC) set the development goal of the PLA in following years.
+According to the Communiqué of the fifth plenary session of the 19th CPC Central Committee, the country’s national defense capabilities and economic strength should be strengthened at the same time and reach the centennial goal of building a modern military by 2027.

-According to the Communiqué, with the aim of building a modern military as the centennial goal by 2027, China’s military will accelerate its integrated development in “mechanization,” “informatization” and “ntelligentization,” comprehensively strengthen military training and preparation.
+According to the Communiqué, with the aim of building a modern military as the centennial goal by 2027, China’s military will accelerate its integrated development in “mechanization,” “informatization” and “intelligentization,” comprehensively strengthen military training and preparation.
 By then, the strategic ability to defend national sovereignty, security, and development interests will be largely improved, the Communiqué says.

 - China’s National Defense in the New Era The State Council Information Office of the People’s Republic of China 24 Jul 2019